Grave Markers

 Cement marker paid for by a friend of Soapy's

-This is the third marker.
-The marble headstone paid for by Tom Kearney and placed there by Harriet Pullen in 1927.
-Martin Itjen became the graves caretaker starting in the 1930s.
-There were several postcards showing this marker as it appears to the right and later with a metal cage over it.
+The Decatur Daily Review for October 8, 1933 states that "Over the third, Mrs Pullen has erected a stiff iron guard through which it may be seen and not chipped."
+Martin Itjen became the grave's caretaker starting in the 1930s.
+There postcards showing this marker as it appears with and without the metal cage.
 This marker became target practice for vandalism and gun practice.

 OneOfSoapysMarkers.jpg